tuya/tuya-home-android-sdk-sample-java/README.md

 ## Self-developed Smart Life App Service
 Self-Developed Smart Life App is one of Tuya’s IoT app development solutions.
 This solution provides the services that enable connections between the app and the cloud.
 It also supports a full range of services and capabilities that customers can use to independently develop mobile apps.
 The Smart Life App SDK used in this sample is included in the Self-developed Smart Life App Service.

-Self-Developed Smart Life App is classified into the **Trial** and **Official** editions:
+Self-Developed Smart Life App is classified into the **Development** and **Official** editions:

-- **Self-Developed App Trial**: provided for a free trial.
-It supports up to 100,000 cloud API calls per month and up to 20 registered end users in total.
+- **Self-Developed App Development**: provided for a free trial.
+It supports up to 1 million cloud API calls per month and up to 100 registered end users in total.

 - **Self-Developed App Official**: provided for commercial use and costs $5,000/year (¥33,500/year) for the initial subscription and $2,000/year (¥13,500/year) for subsequent annual renewal.
 It is supplied with the Custom Domain Name service and up to 100 million cloud API calls per month.